-What’s considered “reasonable” depends on the situation.
-For example, prior notice of at least a week might be reasonable for an HOA wishing to enter an owner’s unit to perform periodic common area maintenance.
+What's considered "reasonable" depends on the situation.
+For example, prior notice of between three days and a week might be reasonable for an HOA wishing to enter an owner's unit to perform periodic common area maintenance.
 On the other hand, if immediate entrance is necessary for health or safety reasons (such as if there is a fire in the unit), minimal or no notice is probably acceptable.

-If you believe your HOA entered (or is demanding to enter) your unit in violation of any law or the terms of the governing documents, you might have a legal case against the HOA for trespass (unauthorized access onto private property).
+If you believe someone from your HOA entered (or is demanding to enter) your unit in violation of any law or the terms of the governing documents, you might have a legal case against the HOA for trespass (unauthorized access onto private property).

 Additionally, the HOA might be liable for a breach of fiduciary duty if it acts in a discriminatory manner when entering owners' homes (such as by entering only units whose owners the HOA president is feuding with).

 An HOA has a fiduciary duty to act in the best interest of all the development's homeowners and to enforce all the rules and restrictions fairly.
 If the HOA is arbitrarily and discriminatorily entering units, it is breaching its fiduciary obligation to the owners by not acting in the community's or individual homeowner's best interests.

 If you feel your HOA is committing an illegal or discriminatory entrance, first meet with the HOA's board of directors to present your views.
 Bring a copy of the applicable state laws and governing documents.
 Sometimes an organized and well-presented argument can persuade the HOA to accede to your requests.